Flight surgeon: Training

-The position of flight surgeon requires additional specialized training beyond traditional medical school; training which is both military and medical in nature.
+The position of a flight surgeon requires additional specialized training beyond traditional medical school; training which is both military and medical in nature.
 Flight Surgeon training was created as distinct from other medical professionals in the armed forces because of the special, and often higher, minimum standards of fitness and physical requirements required by the extremely high responsibility positions of aviators and ancillary aviation personnel.
 For example, some routine treatments, such as certain antihistamines, when administered to aviation personnel, are cause for temporary grounding (loss of flying privileges) until the therapy and its effects are completed.
 Further, the whole "mindset" of aviation medicine practitioners is different from that of non-aviation physicians.
 Most medical problems on the ground are "an abnormal response to a normal environment", while in aviation the clinician must consider the "normal response to an abnormal environment."

 Flight surgeon training varies depending on the branch of military service: